 Take into account your body’s natural pH and the tendencies you’re trying to correct when selecting your products.
 If you’re going for ready-made products, oils or moisturizers that contain probiotics or state that they are pH balanced are a safe bet – however, to get outcomes that are specifically tailored to your skin, we suggest using natural ingredients that you know and understand.

-- Hydrosols are 100 percent plant-based lifesavers for lowering pH, increasing sebum, soothing inflammation, and supporting hydration.
+These are lifesavers for lowering pH, increasing sebum, soothing inflammation, and supporting hydration.
 We have a great article on how to make your own basil and peppermint hydrosol here.
 Another easy way to lower the PH of skin is to dampen a cotton ball with apple cider vinegar and swipe it over dry areas of your skin.

 Trust the process